sztal/pybdm/README.rst

    ``BDM`` objects operate exclusively on **integer arrays**.
    Hence, any alphabet must be first mapped to a set of integers ranging from ``0`` to ``k``.

+Detailed usage examples can be found in the official documentation.

 Binary sequences (1D)